-\ The ripe nuts sell, in the gardens of the Ceylonese, near Colombo, at from two to two and a half stivers for a hundred nuts; the unripe ones at only one stiver for a hundred nuts.
-Of the latter, when sliced and dried, double the number of nuts is necessary to fill up a certain measure, or give the weight which the ripe nuts will produce.
+It has been a subject of surprise to some, that while arreca nuts were selling in Colombo at fourteen rix dollars per amonam, the price should not have risen in the Candian country, at the distance of only twenty-five or thirty miles, to above six or seven rix-dollars.
+The only way to account for it was from the peculiar situation, in which that nation was placed at the time.
+It appeared that we had, in the purchase of the arreca nut, as complete a monopoly as in the sale of it: we were so completely masters of the whole coast round the island, as not to leave to the Candians the smallest intercourse with any other will produce.
 It is clearly to be seen how prejudicial the traffic in them is to the owners of the trees, and the country at large.
 The Ceylon Government ought to turn their attention to this branch of trade, and consider whether a greater duty should not be imposed on the exportation of the cut, than on the ripe and uncut arreca nut.

-It has been a subject of surprise to some, that while arreca nuts were selling in Colombo at fourteen rix dollars per amonam, the price should not have risen in the Candian country, at the distance of only twenty-five or thirty miles, to above six or seven rix-dollars.
-The only way to account for it was from the peculiar situation, in which that nation was placed at the time.
-It appeared that we had, in the purchase of the arreca nut, as complete a monopoly as in the sale of it : we were so completely masters of the whole coast round the island. as not to leave to the Candians the smallest intercourse with any other nation except our own subjects.
+nation except our own subjects.
 The commodities of which the Candians stood most in need, and which they could purchase from none but our merchants, were salt and cloth.
 What we obtained from them were articles that we produced in abundance at home; while we only took an additional supply from them, in order to turn it into exports for our foreign trade.
-No doubt the rice we received from them was exclusively applied to our own consumption; but the price of that article in our markets was always fixed by the price of it upon the coast of Coromandel, whence the great importation wanted, by our subjects is supplied; nor can they be dependent upon Candy, except in the event of a total failure upon that coast : the Candians, therefore, were compelled to sell to us, and to purchase from us.
-Wc. on the contrary, neither bought from them, nor sold to them unless we could gain considerably.
-Our native merchants, who were in the habit of trading with Candy, (and who were few, on account of the jealousy which the Prince who governed that country always evinced, more or less, at our intercourse with it), were so perfectly aware of these circumstances, and so well informed, by experience. of the advantage to be derived, that they did not neglect them.
-The effect of this very peculiar situation, in which the commerce of Candy was placed, shewed itself most forcibly in that of arreca nuts; and it accounts for the low price of that article upon the frontiers of Candy, while it sold for double the price at our own sea-ports.

-An arreca-nut tree requires five years before it produces fruit : it is not so partial to the sea-air as the cocoa-nut tree : but the same observation which has been made upon the planting of one will equally apply to the other, although the arreca-nut tree is not so averse to a harder soil.
+No doubt the rice we received from them was exclusively applied to our own consumption; but the price of that article in our markets was always fixed by the price of it upon the coast of Coromandel, whence the great importation wanted by our subjects is supplied; nor can they be dependent upon Candy, except in the event of a total failure upon that coast: the Candians, therefore, were compelled to sell to us, and to purchase from us.
+We, on the contrary, neither bought from them, nor sold to them, unless we could gain considerably.
+Our native merchants, who were in the habit of trading with Candy, (and who were few, on account of the jealousy which the Prince who governed that country always evinced, more or less, at our intercourse with it), were so perfectly aware of these circumstances, and so well informed, by experience, of the advantage to be derived, that they did not neglect them.
+The effect of this very peculiar situation, in which the commerce of Candy was placed, shewed itself most forcibly in that of arreca nuts; and it accounts for the low price of that article upon the frontiers of Candy, while it sold for double the price at our own sea-ports An arreca-nut tree requires five years before it produces fruit: it is not so partial to the sea-air as the cocoa-nut tree: but the same observation which has been made upon the planting of one will equally apply to the other, although the arreca-nut tree is not so averse to a harder soil.

-No. IV-Tobacco
+No. IV.-TOBACCO.